rod-trent/OpenAISecurity/README.md

 # Open AI Security

-Scripts and Content for working with Open AI Security
+Scripts, code and content for working with Azure Open AI Security.